Attorney general memo: Under NJ law, police officers cannot be punished for off-duty cannabis use

 People are also reading…

+Recreational marijuana sales in New Jersey for those 21 and older will begin April 21.
+That's according to Democratic Gov. Phil Murphy.
+The governor's announcement in a tweet comes just three days after state regulators green lighted permits for seven facilities that already sell medical cannabis to begin retailing recreational marijuana.
+The news comes about a year after the state’s regulatory commission started operating, and a year and a half after voters overwhelmingly approved a ballot question to permit recreational marijuana for people 21 and older.
+New Jersey is one of 18 states, along with the District of Columbia, that have legalized recreational marijuana.

-According to the memo, the Cannabis Regulatory, Enforcement Assistance, and Marketplace Modernization Act signed by Gov. Phil Murphy in February of last year states that departments and other law enforcement agencies cannot take action against officers “because they do or do not use cannabis off duty.”
+According to the memo, the Cannabis Regulatory, Enforcement Assistance and Marketplace Modernization Act signed by Gov. Phil Murphy in February 2021 states that departments and other law enforcement agencies cannot take action against officers “because they do or do not use cannabis off duty.”

 “Law enforcement agencies shall continue to maintain a drug- and alcohol-free workplace, which prohibition includes marijuana/cannabis whether regulated or illicit,” the memo reads.
 New Jersey law differentiates between cannabis and marijuana, reserving “cannabis” for the regulated product purchased in licensed dispensaries and “marijuana” for the same plant purchased anywhere without a license.

-A new drug testing policy that complies with the state’s cannabis laws is on the way, he wrote in the memo.
+A new drug testing policy that complies with the state’s cannabis laws is on the way, Platkin wrote in the memo.

 "I don't agree with the policy.
 I don't agree with the law when it comes to police officers," he said Friday.
 "As far as I know, there's no generally acceptable level where it says if you have this much THC in your system, you are intoxicated, and with that much you aren't."

-For instance, there is a consensus, and legal precedence, that if you have a blood alcohol content of 0.08% you are too drunk to drive.
-Cannabis effects each person differently, Leusner said, and remains in someone's system for about 28 days after consumption.
+For instance, there is a consensus, and legal precedent, that if you have a blood alcohol content of 0.08%, you are too drunk to drive.
+Cannabis affects each person differently, Leusner said, and remains in someone's system for about 28 days after consumption.
 While there are physical indications when someone is high, there is no objective means of testing that.
 Departments rely on drug recognition experts for charges of driving under the influence, but that is being reviewed by the state Supreme Court.

+Investigators seized nearly $250,000 in cash and more than 100 pounds of marijuana from an i…

 Leusner said he does not want to face a situation in which there is an accident or a use-of-force incident and an officer has THC in his or her system.